These Low Sodium Instant Pot Pinto Beans are:

 - Fresh cilantro for garnish

-More Low Sodium Dinner Recipes You’ll Love!
+More Low Sodium Dinner Recipes You May Enjoy

-Low Sodium Sloppy Joes Recipe (No Salt Added)
+- Low Sodium Sloppy Joes Recipe

-Low Sodium Pasta Salad Recipe (No Salt Added)
+- Low Sodium Pasta Salad Recipe

-No Salt Added Cream of Mushroom Soup Recipe
+- No Salt Added Cream of Mushroom Soup Recipe

-Low Sodium Pesto Sauce Recipe (No Salt Added!)
+- Low Sodium Pesto Sauce Recipe

-Low Sodium Spaghetti Sauce Recipe (No Salt Added)
+- Low Sodium Spaghetti Sauce Recipe

 Low Sodium Pinto Beans